 Whether you already have a shed in your backyard, are building your own, or are purchasing a shed shell, it’s an easier and more affordable option than buying a tiny home outright.
 This article will give tips on:

-How you can convert your shed into the perfect tiny home:
+How you can convert your shed into the perfect little home:

 1. Plan it Out

 First things first, you need a plan.
 Every shed is different, so take measurements of the square footage to see what you will be able to fit.
 Go with the essential items first, then add in desired items as space allows.